Jcalvert22/redesigned-memory/docs/code_review.md

 ## Overview

 This is a minimal Express server that exposes a configuration endpoint and serves static files.
 The code is concise and readable, and the use of environment variables for sensitive config values is the correct approach.
-That said, I identified several security and reliability concerns that should be addressed before this is deployed to a production environment.
+However, I identified several security and reliability concerns that would be a concern if this app were to be deployed for commercial use.

 ---